PureStorage-OpenConnect/purestorage-puppet/README.md

 ### Puppet Device

-The Puppet Network Device system is a way to configure devices' (switches, routers, storage) which do not have the ability to run puppet agent on the devices.
-The device application acts as a smart proxy between the Puppet Master and the managed network device.
-To do this, puppet device will sequentially connects to the master on behalf of the managed network device and will ask for a catalog (a catalog containing only network device resources).
-It will then apply this catalog to the said device by translating the resources to orders the network device understands.
+The Puppet Network Device system is a way to configure devices' (switches, routers, storage) which do not have the ability to run a puppet agent on the devices.
+The device application acts as a smart proxy between the Puppet Master and the managed device.
+To do this, puppet device will sequentially connects to the master on behalf of the managed device and will ask for a catalog (a catalog containing only the device resources).
+It will then apply this catalog to the said device by translating the resources to orders the managed device understands.
 Puppet device will then report back to the master for any changes and failures as a standard node.

 The Pure Storage providers are designed to work with the puppet device concept and